Color Schemes and Ideas to Wear for Family Photos

 Neutral Colors Are Your Friend, Wear Lots of Them to Your Family Photos

-Sticking to all or mostly neutrals the easiest route to take, because all neutrals go together, so you can’t mess it up!
+Sticking to all or mostly neutrals is the easiest route to take because all neutrals go together, so you can't mess it up!

-Here’s an example of a family that wore all neutrals:
+Here are examples of some families that wore all neutrals:

-And here’s a family that wore mostly neutrals but added in one pop of color in mom’s dress:
+And here are some families who wore mostly neutrals but added in one pop of color: